Terms and Conditions

 2. Each entrant must either be the sole owner of the copyright or have secured the written permission of the copyright owner to enter the image into the competition and grants the Owners the rights detailed below.

-4. By entering the competition, each entrant grants to ZSL a non-exclusive irrevocable licence to reproduce, publish and communicate to the public by any means and exhibit their awarded image(s) and copies of their awarded image(s) in all media throughout the world in relation to the competition and the exhibition including but not limited to all use in the context of:
+3. By entering the competition, each shortlisted entrant grants to ZSL an exclusive, royalty-free, and perpetual licence to reproduce, publish and communicate to the public by any means and exhibit their image(s) and copies of their image(s) in all media throughout the world in relation to ZSL and the work we promote, in particular within the exhibition including but not limited to all use in the context of:

 - Judging the competition.